OSGeoLabBp/tutorials/english/data_processing/README.rst

 Samples mostly concern on observation data/file processing.

 Samples were tested on Linux but should run on a Windows box, too.
 Octave .m files may need some editing to run with Matlab.
-We some up some incompatibilities between Octave and Matlab in the following table.
+We sum up some incompatibilities between Octave and Matlab in the following table.

 +--------------------------+---------------------+---------------------+